 This commentary investigates the typical symptomatic care options for intervertebral herniations, as well as provides an analysis of the problems that are associated with ongoing symptom-based treatment.

-In essence, these treatments are exclusively utilized to make the patient more comfortable, instead of curing them of the causative condition.
+In essence, these symptomatic treatments for herniated discs are exclusively utilized to make the patient more comfortable, instead of curing them of the causative condition.

 The most often used symptomatic care methods for herniated discs include drugs, epidural injections, chiropractic, massage, physical therapy, acupuncture and TENS.
 In very rare instances, chiropractic might enact a true and enduring cure, by working to fix the underlying disc problem.